AndreaGraziosi/Releif/README.md

 ## Tech on YOGA

 ```
-A search engine for yogis, it helps yoga practitioners find poses to assist in the treatment of various ailments.
+A search engine for yogis, this API helps yoga practitioners find poses to assist in the treatment of various ailments.
 ```